Casey is an avid gardener and homesteader with years of experience managing Mother Nature.

 Every time I go out to the garden and start planting vegetables, my cats usually come and watch.
-I know as I dig in the dirt my cats are wondering when I'll be done messing around with their new litter box and will head straight to do their business where I was working as soon as I leave.
-I have six cats and that is always the routine.
+As I dig in the dirt, I know my cats are wondering when I'll be done messing around with their new litter box and will head straight to do their business where I was working as soon as I leave.
+I have six cats, and that is always the routine.

-In the past, my cats have been the worst pests to destroy new seedlings by digging them up to use the bathroom or sleeping on them.
-Over time, I've learned to protect my garden from those pain in the butt cats who I love but are destroyers of fresh veggies.
+In the past, my cats have been the worst garden pests.
+They destroyed new seedlings by digging them up to use the bathroom or sleeping on them.
+Over time, I've learned to protect my garden from those pain-in-the-butt cats—whom I love, even though they're the destroyers of fresh veggies.